-For your space to be both functional and attractive, you'll need to incorporate a mixture of different types of bedroom lighting.
-That way, whether you're winding down with a book in bed or getting dressed and ready for the day in the morning, your room's lighting can be tailored to meet your daily needs.
+While lighting may not seem like a game-changer in the bedroom – especially when up against the instant effects of paint or wallpaper, bedding and the likes – for this room to be both functional and attractive, you need to add a mixture of different types of bedroom lighting.
+That way, whether you're winding down with a book in bed or getting dressed and ready for the day, your room's lighting can be tailored to meet your needs.

-1. Swap bedside table lamps for wall lights
+1. Swap bedside table lamps for bedside wall lights

 A wall light is must in any bedtime reader’s bedroom, and an extendable wall light makes adjusting the light to your needs easy – plus it adds an on-trend industrial twist.
 Better still?
 It's a great idea for small bedrooms where bedside table space is really limited.

-You don’t have to live in a country cottage to enjoy a rustic bedroom ambience.
+You don’t have to live in a country cottage to enjoy a rustic bedroom ambiance.
 Whitewashed walls and upcycled furniture are a must, but the right bedroom lighting is essential to getting the look right.
-Choose a bedside lamp with traditional charm to complete the scheme.
+Choose a bedside lamp with a traditional charm to complete the scheme.

 3. Save space and create a designer feel with bedside pendants

-Putting pendant lights either side of the bed creates a definite designer feel – but this is a bedroom lighting idea that needs to be planned in early to a room revamp because, like wall lighting, it needs to be wired in professionally, rather than just plugged in like a lamp.
+Putting pendant lights on either side of the bed creates a definite designer feel.
+But this is a bedroom lighting idea that needs to be planned in early to a room revamp because, like wall lighting, it needs to be wired in professionally, rather than just plugged in like a lamp.
 Ensure there are separate switches either side of the bed to control each light individually, too.

 That said, it creates a lovely low pool of light and saves space on the bedside table.
 Choose your lampshade carefully – opaque ones will direct the light downwards which will look lovely, but won't be practical if you like to read in bed.

-Another option for bedroom lighting is the dropped pendant or – in the case of this bedroom – a grouping of pendants.
+Another option for bedroom lighting is the dropped pendant or a grouping of pendants.
 Perfect for a stylish hotel look, group these in odd numbers and a range of sizes for best effect.

 4. Combine bedroom lighting for different tasks